 Fixed-Rate Mortgage vs. ARM Example

-Rates can rise or fall, but it’s critical to understand the potential risk of using an ARM.
-The lower payment is appealing, but the strategy can backfire if rates rise enough.
+Interest rates can rise or fall, so it’s critical to understand the potential risk of using an ARM.
+The lower payment might be appealing, but the strategy can backfire if interest rates rise substantially.